 Overland and MEAA Agreement

-Overland are the first publication to sign on to the MEAA Freelance Charter.
+Overland are the first ever publication to sign on to the MEAA Freelance Charter.
 Freelancers at Overland have secured minimum rates and annual rate increases, timely payment following submission, superannuation for a secure retirement, “kill fees” for commissions that are cancelled by the outlet, retention of all copyright, indemnity from defamation, respect for the MEAA Journalist Code of Ethics and clear dispute resolution options.

 Nine Publishing Freelance Policy